 Compromise of 1850 and the Fugitive Slave Act

 When he came into office, the issue of slavery was very prominent.
-Northerners wanted to end slavery, while Southerners felt that slavery should expand westward.
-So when the presidency changed from Taylor to Fillmore the political climate changed abruptly.
-President Taylor's Cabinet resigned; therefore, Fillmore appointed Daniel Webster to Secretary of State.
-This showed allegiance to the moderate Whigs that favored the Compromise of 1850.
+Northerners wanted to end slavery, while Southerners felt slavery should expand westward.
+So when the presidency changed from Taylor to Fillmore, the political climate changed abruptly.
+President Taylor's Cabinet resigned; therefore, Fillmore appointed Daniel Webster as Secretary of State, which showed allegiance to the moderate Whigs that favored the Compromise of 1850.

 Clay became exhausted and left Washington, which caused Senator Stephen A. Douglas from Illinois to take the lead.
-Fillmore then stated he was in favor of the Compromise, which caused those northern Whigs in Congress to step away from their insistence that all land gained by the Mexican War to be closed to slavery, this stipulation was the Wilmot Proviso.
+Fillmore then stated he favored the compromise, which forced the northern Whigs in Congress to step away from their insistence that all the land gained by the Mexican War should be closed to slavery.
+This stipulation was the Wilmot Proviso.

-- Have Federal officers assist in finding fugitive slaves, also known as the Fugitive Slave Act.
+- to allow federal officers to assist in finding fugitive slaves, also known as the Fugitive Slave Act

-Each passed and Fillmore signed them all by September 20th.
-One of these bills was very upsetting for the northern Whigs that had supported him previously.
-That was the Fugitive Slave Act, that allowed Federal officers to bring fugitive slaves back to their slave owners.
-There was a strong uproar to those who opposed the Fugitive Slave Act.
+Each bill passed; Fillmore signed them all by September 20th.
+The Fugitive Slave Act was very upsetting for the northern Whigs that had supported him previously.
+It allowed federal officers to bring fugitive slaves back to their slave owners, which invoked a lot of anger from those who were against slavery.
 Some people even attacked the federal marshals that had captured slaves in their custody.
 This decision alone deprived him of the Presidential nomination in 1852.

-In the end, the Compromise did not accomplish what it hoped to accomplish.
-Instead it only served as a temporary truce.
-Many remained angry with Fillmore for his support in the Fugitive Slave Act, which may have contributed to the disintegration of the Whig party.
+In the end, the compromise did not accomplish what it hoped to achieve.
+Instead, it only served as a temporary truce.
+Many remained angry with Fillmore for his support of the Fugitive Slave Act, which may have contributed to the disintegration of the Whig party.

-Fillmore did run one more time for president, but not as a Whig.
-He refused to join the Republican Party, but did accept the nomination by the American Party.
-He later supported President Johnson, but was very against President Lincoln.
+Fillmore did run one more time for the president, but not as a Whig.
+He refused to join the Republican Party but accepted the American Party's nomination.
+He later supported President Johnson but was very against President Lincoln.

-- Last president who was not affiliated with either the Democratic or Republican party.
+- He was the last president not to have an affiliation with either the Democratic or Republican parties.